ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

-[CP: To solve https://github.com/abetterinternet/ppm-specification/issues/141 we may wish to have another aggregate request before the aggregate-share request in which the leader instructs a helper to "commmit" to the set of output shares it recovered.]
+[CP: To solve https://github.com/abetterinternet/ppm-specification/issues/141 we may wish to have another aggregate request before the aggregate-share request in which the leader instructs a helper to "commit" to the set of output shares it recovered.]

 ### Report Shares